SaintSkeeta/LaunchSitecoreTDS/README.md

  - master: /sitecore/templates/Launch Sitecore/Article Group
   - in package it inherits from GeneralFields, but also SiteSection, which inherits from GeneralFields... so they creates a duplicate dependency and breaks code generation.

+ - core: /sitecore/content/Applications/WebEdit/Ribbons/WebEdit/Page Editor/Site Configuration
+  - both Site Presentation and Site Settings ribbon buttons were removed from the package, as these don't work with the SPEAK Experience Editor.
+They're left in for backwards reference.